CP1404/Practicals/prac_08/README.md

 Now it's your turn...

-Create a **very simple app** that has a list of names (strings) and displays each one as a separate *Label*.
+Create a **very simple app** that has a list of names (strings) and dynamically creates a separate `Label` for each one.

-Notice some things in dynamic_widgets demo that will be very similar in yours:
+Notice some things in dynamic_widgets demo that will be very similar (but not the same) in yours:

-- the dictionary is defined in the `init` function
+- the dictionary is defined in the `init` function (this is the data, or model)
-- the widgets (Buttons, but yours will be Labels) are made with a loop between loading the kv file and returning from `build`
+- the widgets (`Buttons` in the demo, but yours will be `Labels`) are made with a loop in the  `build` function

-**Note:** Start a new blank Python program for this; do not copy the dynamic_widgets example as it is too different.
+**Note:** Start a new blank Python program for this; **do not copy the dynamic_widgets example** as it is too different.
 Your app won't have any buttons or interactivity.
 Use the example as a reference and copy small sections or ideas from it.

 Here's a suggested kv file you could use.
 Notice how simple it is, but it does have a child `BoxLayout` with an `id`.